a34alefeliza/my-pikimoni/intro/en/dashboard/wall.md

-ne nice feature that we have is that you can publish the work that you do during the lesson on the Wall.
-Once published, it will be visible to all students.
-Others can also rate your work putting a <i>like</i> on it.
-This will motivate your students to do better works!
+In the "Wall" section you are able to present some of the works of your students, done during the lesson, for other platform members.
+They can rate these works putting a <i>like</i> on it.
+This will motivate your students for better work and add a competetive note!